Vitamin E: Sources

-Worldwide, consumption is below recommendations according to a summary of more than one hundred studies that reported a median dietary intake of 6.2 mg per day for alpha-tocopherol.
-Of the many different forms of vitamin E, gamma-tocopherol (γ-tocopherol) is the most common form found in the North American diet, but alpha-tocopherol (α-tocopherol) is the most biologically active.
-Palm oil is a source of tocotrienols.
+Of the different forms of vitamin E, gamma-tocopherol (γ-tocopherol) is the most common form found in the North American diet, but alpha-tocopherol (α-tocopherol) is the most biologically active.

 The U.S. Department of Agriculture (USDA), Agricultural Research Services, maintains a food composition database.
 The last major revision was Release 28, September 2015.
-In addition to the naturally occurring sources shown in the table, certain ready-to-eat cereals, infant formulas, liquid nutrition products and other foods are fortified with alpha-tocopherol.
+Common naturally occurring vitamin E sources are shown in the table, as are some alpha-tocopherol fortified sources such as ready-to-eat cereals, infant formulas, and liquid nutrition products.

+Tocotrienols occur in some food sources, the richest being palm oil, and to a lesser extent rice bran oil, barley, oats, and certain seeds, nuts and grains, and the oils derived from them.

 Supplements

 Vitamin E is fat soluble, so dietary supplement products are usually in the form of the vitamin, esterified with acetic acid to generate tocopheryl acetate, and dissolved in vegetable oil in a softgel capsule.
 For alpha-tocopherol, amounts range from 100 to 1000 IU per serving.
 Smaller amounts are incorporated into multi-vitamin/mineral tablets.
 Gamma-tocopherol and tocotrienol supplements are also available from dietary supplement companies.
 The latter are extracts from palm oil.